TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 CustomerCare@csc.eddiebauer.com

-Communications from Eddie Bauer To Unsubscribe from Eddie Bauer Email
+Communications from Eddie BauerTo Unsubscribe from Eddie Bauer Email

 If for any reason you would like to unsubscribe from either or both of our email programs, please follow the instructions below: